The Relationship Between Clutter And Stress

 If stress is left unmanaged this can lead to constant illness like colds, flu and tummy bugs.
 It can also promote weight gain, as extra stress causes many people to overeat as a coping mechanism.
 Let the stress builds up further and long-term it can lead to many chronic illnesses like heart disease, insomnia, autoimmune diseases, cancer, obesity and digestive issues.

 Speaking of digestion, by decluttering your environment you may see some improvement in the functioning of your digestive system.
 Organising your space can result in the disappearance of symptoms like bloating, reflux, poor digestion, and inflammation.

-This can be attributed to the gut brain connection, as your stress levels decrease and your mind becomes less cluttered, your body has more energy and less oxidative stress.
-Your detoxification processes are function well and your microflora is in balance.
-This in turn means all those lovely nutrients you’re putting in your body are absorbed and delivered to the right place.
+This can be attributed to the gut-brain connection, as your stress levels decrease and your mind becomes less cluttered, your body has more energy and less oxidative stress.
+Your detoxification processes are functioning well and your microflora is in balance.
+This, in turn, means all those lovely nutrients you’re putting in your body are absorbed and delivered to the right place.
 Our antioxidant protection will then improve, protecting us against the oxidative stress and various chronic conditions from depression and diabetes to cancer and heart disease.